Dr Dangs Lab

 When discussing your HbA1c Test results with your doctor, consider asking:

-• Interpretation of Results: What do my HbA1c Test results indicate about my blood sugar control?
+• Interpretation of Results: What do my HbA1c Test results suggest about my blood sugar control?
 Are there any concerns or abnormalities?

 • Target HbA1c Levels: What should be my target HbA1c level based on my health condition and age?